YaroslavBespalov/DL_project_nnUnet/README.md

 Spatial and channel-wise attention: https://github.com/Regaler/attention/tree/master/models
 FPN: https://github.com/jwyang/fpn.pytorch

-all of that githubs were modified for our tasks and our case.
+all of that githubs were modified for our tasks and our pipeline.